mendersoftware/mender-docs/10.Downloads/docs.md

 #### Express installation

-Mender provides a convenience script available at [get.mender.io ](https://get.mender.io) that non-interactively installs the Mender client [using the package manager](#install-using-the-apt-repository).
-Users installing the Mender client this way, should be aware that:
+Mender provides a convenience script available at [get.mender.io ](https://get.mender.io) that non-interactively installs the Mender clients [using the package manager](#install-using-the-apt-repository).
+Users installing the Mender clients this way, should be aware that:

 * The script requires `root` privileges to run.
 Therefore, carefully examine the script before executing it.